“Just took my boss and co-worker out to see them and there was a crowd of engineers looking at them. Very nice parts!”

 Redden likes helping customers overcome challenges through machines like the Mazak 630-5X II T. “We enjoy building mutually beneficial relations with our customers by turning their ideas into reality.”

-If you would see the Mazak create a complex workpiece, please watch our video.
+If you would like to see the Mazak create a complex workpiece, please watch our video.

 Established in 1976, Kosmo Machine Inc. is a full-service precision machine shop specializing in CNC milling and turning, EDM machining and custom welding processes.
 Kosmo’s quality management system meets ISO 9001:2015 and AS9100D standards.
 The family-run business is devoted to quality production and superior customer service.
 Kosmo is located at 500 Trampton Rd, Sandston, Va.
 23150.
 For more information or to request a quote, please call us at (804) 326-6819 or toll-free at (877) 798-1383, or visit our website, KosmoMachine.com.